-If you or a loved one were badly hurt in a slip and fall accident and have limited resources to support yourself while you recover, you are not alone.
+If you were badly hurt in a slip-and-fall accident and have limited resources to support yourself while you recover, you are not alone.
 Many people are in the same situation and seek legal advice.
-The slip and fall lawyers at Friedman, Domiano & Smith are here to help you protect your rights.
+The slip-and-fall lawyers at Friedman Domiano & Smith Co., L.P.A., are here to help you protect your rights.

-Every year over 30,000 people die from falls in America and millions are injured.
-When people consult with Friedman, Domiano & Smith regarding a trip and fall injury or death, our investigators often find the fall occurred because the property did not comply with safety codes.
+Every year, over 30,000 people die from falls in America, and millions are injured.
+When people consult with the attorneys at Friedman, Domiano & Smith regarding trip-and-fall injuries or death, our investigators often find that the falls occurred because the properties did not comply with safety codes.
 Here are some facts about premises liability law to preserve your options.

-State law puts a time limit for you to file a claim, called the statute of limitations.
-The statute of limitations may vary depending on where you fell and who is responsible for the property.
-For example, if you fell on municipal property, such as a sidewalk or at city hall, you may have only a few days to get the legal process started.
+State law puts a time limit on how long you have to file a claim, called the statute of limitations.
+The statute of limitations may vary, depending on where you fell and who is responsible for the property.
+For example, if you fell on municipal property, such as a sidewalk or city hall, you may have only a few days to get the legal process started.
 If your accident happened on an individual’s property, such as your neighbor’s front porch, or if it occurred at a store or restaurant, you may have a few years.
-Knowing these time limits is very important, so talk to a slip and fall lawyer as soon as the accident happens.
+Knowing these time limits is very important, so talk to a slip-and-fall lawyer as soon as the accident happens.

-Slip and fall cases happen so quickly, things are often a blur — especially when you have been injured.
+Slip-and-fall cases happen so quickly that things are often a blur – especially when you are the one who has been injured.
 Still, do what you can to gather or preserve evidence at the scene.
 Get witness names and take pictures if you can; a tumble in the produce aisle can cause your life to change in an instant, but the water on the floor only takes a minute to clean up.

-I slipped and fell at my apartment or rented home and I got hurt.
-I complained to my landlord, but he won’t pay my bills.
+I slipped and fell at my apartment or rented home and got hurt.
+I complained to my landlord, but they won’t pay my bills.
 Can a lawyer help me?

 Yes.
-A landlord has a duty to maintain your home so it is a safe place to live.
-However, you must be able to prove the landlord had notice of the problem.
-If you got hurt and your landlord won’t pay your bills, a lawyer can help get you reasonable compensation to make up for your loss.
+A landlord has a duty to maintain your home so that it is a safe place to live.
+However, you must be able to prove that the landlord had notice of the problem.
+If you got hurt and your landlord won’t pay your bills, a lawyer can help you get reasonable compensation to make up for your loss.
 You should call a lawyer and explain your situation.
-Some of the common caused for injuries in apartments or rented homes are slip and falls on broken or rotted steps, trips and falls over cracks or defects in the ground, or injuries due improperly maintained ceilings, floors or banisters.
+Some of the common causes for injuries in apartments or rented homes are slip-and-falls on broken or rotted steps, trip-and-falls over cracks or defects in the ground or injuries due to improperly maintained ceilings, floors or banisters.

-I slipped and fell in my apartment or rented home and I am looking for a lawyer to help me.
-What kind of information will the lawyer need to decide it I have a case?
+I slipped and fell in my apartment or rented house, and I am looking for a lawyer to help me.
+What kind of information will the lawyer need to decide if I have a case?

-The first thing you should do is document the defect that caused your injury—either by photographs or video.
+The first thing you should do is document the defect that caused your injury by taking photographs or video.
 Store your photos in a safe place where you can find them easily because these pictures will be very important.
 Your lawyer will need to prove that the defect is something that your landlord knew about and had the opportunity to fix before your injury.
-Make copies of any letters you sent to your landlord informing him of the defect.
+Make copies of any letters you sent to your landlord informing them of the defect.

 Possibly.
 It depends on the situation, so you should talk to a lawyer.
 In Ohio, the courts have ruled that people need to be aware of bad weather and act cautiously in the ice and snow.
 You will not be able to bring a claim against a landlord for what the courts call “natural accumulations of snow and ice.”
 But, you may be able to make a recovery if you slip and fall due to an “unnatural accumulation of snow and ice.”

-An example is if a landlord pours water on the ground where people walk, and the water froze.
-Another example is if gutter is leaking or directed across a sidewalk allowing the water to freeze on the pavement.
+An example is if a landlord poured water on the ground where people walk and the water froze.
+Another example is if a gutter leaked or was directed across a sidewalk and the water froze on the pavement.
 Learn more about who can be held accountable if you were injured on ice.

 I slipped and fell on something slippery while I was shopping in a store.
 I broke my leg and now have a lot of medical bills.
 Do I have a case?

-Yes, if the lawyer can prove that the store was negligent and that store employees knew or should have known about the slippery substance before your fall.
-Proving that the store knew about the condition prior to your injury is vital.
+Yes, if the lawyer can prove that the store was negligent and store employees knew or should have known about the slippery substance before your fall.
+Proving that someone at the store knew about the condition prior to your injury is vital.
 If someone says they told someone about it, get that person’s name and contact information.
-It is very important for the lawyer know exactly what caused you to fall and where, and it’s helpful if you have a photo.
+It is very important for the lawyer to know exactly what caused you to fall and where the fall took place, and it’s helpful if you have photos.
 Your lawyer will need to know the names of any witnesses, including store employees if you are able to get them.
 Often, a store supervisor or manager will ask you to complete an incident report.
 If so, ask for a copy.

 I slipped and fell in a store and got hurt.
 The insurance company is telling me they do not have to pay my bills because the condition that made me fall is “open and obvious.”
 What does this mean?

-If you have been hurt as the result of a slip and fall, you have legal options.
-Take note of these tips to make sure you have the best chance for a successful legal claim.
+If you have been hurt as the result of a slip-and-fall, you have legal options.
+Take note of these tips to make sure that you have the best chance for a successful legal claim:

-- Record witness names.
-Take the contact information of anyone nearby who saw what happened.
+- Record witness names: Get contact information for anyone nearby who saw what happened.

 You are not alone.
-Even if your situation feels too much to handle, you can get help.
+Even if your situation feels like it’s too much to handle, you can get help.
 Time is of the essence, so get started right away.